310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “And now, here stand two units who shall set flame to the light of their splendid youth!
 To their love!
 Their passion!”

-“Our proud, glittering *stars *of the school—Trickstar and Ryuseitai—shall now have their dreamlike showdown!”
+“Our proud, glittering *stars* of the school — Trickstar and Ryuseitai — shall now have their dreamlike showdown!”

 “*Ladies and Gentlemen!* Forecasts may have foretold otherwise, but the night sky has miraculously cleared up, and it is the perfect moment to see the Milky Way!”